 By the age of eighteen, the average adult has a total of 32 teeth, 16 teeth on the top and 16 on the bottom.
 Each tooth in the mouth has a specific name and function.
 The teeth in the front of the mouth are ideal for grasping and biting food into smaller pieces.
 The back teeth or molar teeth are used to grind food up into a consistency suitable for swallowing.

 The average mouth is only made to hold 28 teeth.
-It can be painful when there is 32 teeth trying to fit into a mouth that holds only 28 teeth.
+It can be painful when there are 32 teeth trying to fit into a mouth that holds only 28 teeth.
 These four other teeth are your third molars, also known as wisdom teeth.
 This is why wisdom tooth removal is so common.

 Wisdom teeth are the third and final set of molars to develop in the mouth.
 They tend to appear during the late teens or early twenties.
 Many people live their whole lives with healthy, fully developed wisdom teeth without pain.
 However, the misalignment or impact of wisdom teeth commonly leads to a medical recommendation of extraction.
-Some of the possible problems related to not removing your wisdom teeth include:

 The most frequent clinical problem we see is a localized gum infection.
 Without enough room for total eruption, the gum tissue around the wisdom tooth can become irritated and infected, resulting in recurrent pain, swelling, and problems with chewing and/or swallowing.